bassoman/jackrabbit-oak/README.md

-# jackrabbit-oak
-Apache CMS project Jackrabbit Oak
+Apache CMS project Jackrabbit Oak as a Docker image